Rajamouli Visits Pulpit Rock In Norway With Wife Rama

-New Delhi, Aug 18 (IANS) Superstar Tollywood director S.S.
-Rajamouli’s reputation has been doing wonders ever since the release of ‘RRR’ which gained universal acclaim.
+Superstar Tollywood director S S Rajamouli’s reputation has been doing wonders ever since the release of ‘RRR’ which gained universal acclaim.
 Recently, the director was spotted at Pulpit Rock in Norway with his wife Rama Rajamouli, during the special screening of ‘Baahubali: The Beginning’ at the Stavanger Opera House.

 Taking to Instagram, the director shared pictures of himself with his wife visiting the area and captioned the post: “Saw the images of this Pulpit Rock while researching for ‘Magadheera’.
 Wanting to come here since then.
 Thanks to Baahubali film in concert in Stavenger, finally it happened.”